flipz357/weisfeiler-leman-amr-metrics/README.md

 ### Benchmarking

-Some scores on BAMBOO of current constellations: see `info/`
+Some scores on BAMBOO of current configurations: see `info/`

 Approx Processing TIME 1000 graph pairs: